Join us in our weekly market thread.

 The Week Ahead – Have a Trading Plan

-Overall with the Nasdaq at all time highs earnings will dominate thinking.
-With the latest Covid worries halt any rebound in the U.S. economy ?
+Overall with the Nasdaq not far off all time highs earnings will dominate thinking.
+The latest Covid worries worry any rebound in the U.S. economy.
 Improvements in some economic indicators, such as home sales, manufacturing activity and another larger than expected bounce in employment data last month, have bolstered investor confidence and helped extend the rally in stocks.
 Support in markets comes from the Fed’s balance sheet which has ballooned to $7.2 trillion, and last Wednesday the central bank committed to monthly purchases of $80 billion in Treasury securities and $40 billion in mortgage securities.

-Again Weekly jobless claims will be important Thursday to see if there’s a drop in continuing clams, after May’s employment report showed a surprising record gain of 2.5 million jobs One component of Congress’ fiscal aid, a $600 per week supplement to unemployment insurance payments, is set to expire at the end of July.
+Again Weekly jobless claims will be important Thursday to see if there’s a drop in continuing clams, after June’s employment report One component of Congress’ fiscal aid, a $600 per week supplement to unemployment insurance payments, is set to expire at the end of July.

 Will the markets remain fixated on the COVID-19 news such as the infections count update, vacinations and the like?

 There is some important data in the week ahead,